 About Usa full-service law firm providing counsel in domestic and international business transactions.

 MSC International Law Office is a full-service law firm providing counsel in domestic and international business transactions.
 We are deeply familiar with the Thai capital market, and represent a wide-range of clients with respect to issues concerning projects, energy and infrastructure development, M&A, stock market regulations, securities, government regulations, foreign direct investment and corporate rehabilitation.
-According to Asia-Pacific Legal 500, Sawita Peetawan, our Founder and Managing Partner, has been recognized as Next Generation Lawyer in the areas of Corporate Governance and Capital Market in 2016, 2017 and 2018, and she has been recognized as Next Generation Partner in the area of Capital Market in 2019.
+According to Asia-Pacific Legal 500, Sawita Suwansawat, our Founder and CEO, has been recognized as Next Generation Lawyer in the areas of Corporate Governance and Capital Market in 2016, 2017 and 2018, and she has been recognized as Next Generation Partner in the area of Capital Market in 2019.

 MSC International Law Office has been named in honor of Praya Manusarabancha (Amporn Charuprakara), great-great-grandfather of the firm’s founder, Sawita Peetawan.
 Sawita is the only person in 4 generations in the family who studies law and follows the footsteps of her great-great-grandfather by being lawyer....